 - Where there any highly unexpected outcomes or were they all largely predicted?

 5) State your conclusion.
-In the last section of your abstract, you will give a statement about the implications of your study.
+In the last section of your abstract, you will give a statement about the implications and limitations of your study.
 Be sure to connect this statement closely to your results and not the area of study in general.
 Are the results of this study going to shake up the scientific world?
 Will they impact how people see “Brazilian squirrels”?
 Or are the implications minor?
 Try not to boast about your study or present its impact as too far-reaching, as researchers and journals will tend to be skeptical of bold claims in scientific papers.
 Answer one of these questions:

 - What are the exact effects of these results on my field?
 On the wider world?